jeffponce/jeffponce.github.io/_posts/2020-05-22-nonprofit.md

 ### EDA Lite
 I wanted to answer a small question bugging me first.
 Specfically on why they decided to seperate the files based on the states they used.
 For example, why only put 8 states in eo1.csv and why 24 states in eo3.csv?
 Could it be based on some metric?
 Let's find out.

-I thought first it could be based on the number of orginaztions in a giving State.
+I thought first it could be based on the number of organizations in a giving State.
 So below,
 ```python
 # Count of Non-Profits in each File
 count1 = ds1.NAME.count()